 New curriculum changes to the Social Policy and Practice (SPP) program (effective August 1, 2010).
 See here for a list of requirements for those students who declared the SPP coordinate major before August 1, 2010.

 Required Courses (9 hours):

 Elective Courses (21 hours): All SPP students are required to take 7 elective courses (21 hours) to be selected from a list of approved courses (see below).
-These courses will be policy-oriented courses in sociology, economics, political science, and other SLA disciplines and programs.
+These courses will be policy-oriented courses in sociology, economics, and political science.
 No elective credit will be accepted for courses outside of Newcomb-Tulane College.

 Students can only take three courses below 400-level for elective credit.
 All other elective courses must be at 400-level or above.

 Please note that all students must have at least 18 separate courses in the primary major and the Social Policy and Practice coordinate major.
 That is, if you make a list of all the courses that are used to complete your primary major requirements, and another list of all the courses used to complete the Social Policy and Practice coordinate major requirements, and then count each course once, even if it appears on both lists, there should be at least 18 courses.
 If a third major is added, there must be a total of 27 separate courses for the three majors; for 4 majors, there must be at least 36 separate courses, etc.

 List of Economics electives for the SPP major